A peek into the history of Virar.

 Virar is approximately 43 kilometers from the Chhatrapati Shivaji International Airport.
 To get to Virar, hire a private cab from the airport.

 Virar is on the western railway line.
-Virar Railway station is the last railway station connecting it to the rest of the Central, Harbor, and Western railway and can be easily reached from any part of Mumbai.
+Virar Railway station is the last railway station connecting it to the rest of the Central, Harbor, and Western railways and can be easily reached from any part of Mumbai.